Skip to main content

 Failure to Comply

 The College expects students to comply with the directions of Public Safety officers, law enforcement officers, or College officials acting in the performance of their duties.
-Students who fail to comply with such authority may be subject to disciplinary action.
+Upon request, students are obligated to provide College personnel with accurate identification and must present their OneCard when requested.
+Students who fail to comply with such authority may be subject to the student conduct process.

-Furthermore, the College expects students held responsible for Student Code of Conduct violations to fully comply with all disciplinary sanctions imposed by the College.
-A responsible student’s failure to comply with imposed sanctions will be subject to further disciplinary action.
+Furthermore, the College expects students found responsible for Student Code of Conduct violations to fully comply with all disciplinary sanctions imposed by the College.
+A student’s failure to comply with such imposed sanctions will be subject to further referrals to the student conduct process.

 False Representation